Cycling Florida's Withlacoochee State Trail: Fun to Say, Even More Fun to Ride!

-The Withlacoochee State Trail - say it with me now - "WITH-la-COO-chee".
+The Withlacoochee Trail - say it with me now...
+"With-la-COO-chee" - is one of the most popular Florida bike trails.
 Once you get the hang of saying it, it's the kind of trail not easily forgotten.

-The Withlacoochee State Trail is a 46-mile (74 km) stretch of former railroad track that follows much of the course of the Withlacoochee River.
+The Withlacoochee State Trail is a 46-mile (74 km) stretch of former railroad track managed by the State of Florida, and follows much of the course of the Withlacoochee River.
 The track was converted to a paved recreational trail that's perfect for hiking, biking, and skating, and ideal for all levels of cycling and fitness skill.

 The quiet trail offers some of the most stunning vistas of old Florida marsh, freshwater lakes, cypress swamps, and pasture extending for miles in every direction.